-- App Server-An Application server referring to the name of the Siebel Server.
-This is the name of host machine on which the Siebel server is installed. - Gateway Server-A Gateway server is the name of the host on which the gateway server is running. - Enterprise-An Enterprise refers to the name that was specified for the Enterprise server during a Siebel server installation. - Enterprise server-An Enterprise server is a logical entity.
-It collectively represents the Siebel Servers (application servers) and Gateway server.
+- The App server setting is the name of the Siebel server.
+This is the name of host machine on which Siebel server is installed. - Gateway server setting is the name of the host on which gateway server is running. - Enterprise setting should be set to the name specified for the Enterprise server while installing the Siebel server.

+• Enterprise server is a logical entry.
+It collectively represents the Siebel servers (application servers) and Gateway server.

-You can retrieve the name of the Gateway server, Siebel server, and Enterprise from the siebel.cfg file located in <siebel-root>/siebsrvr/BIN/ENU directory.
+You can retrieve the name of the Gateway server, Siebel server, and Enterprise from the siebel.cfg file located in the <siebel-root>/siebsrvr/BIN directory.

 You can verify the Siebel user name and password by running Siebel Call Center.
-When you launch this application, enter a name and password (which has administrator privileges).
+When you launch this application, you need to enter the user name and password, which has administrative privileges.
+If it successfully connects to the Siebel server, it means that the user name and password are correct.

-You can verify the Siebel Gateway, Enterprise, App server, and repository names with the corresponding entries in the siebel.cfg file.
+You can verify the Siebel Gateway, Enterprise, App server, and repository names with the corresponding entries in siebel.cfg file.